 If you have a multiple-machine ArcGIS Server site, repeat the steps above on the remaining machines in your site.

-If you configured ArcGIS Web Adaptor to work with your site, you'll need to install a 10.9 Web Adaptor as well.
-Follow the instructions for the type of Web Adaptor you use.
+If you configured ArcGIS Web Adaptor to work with your site, you'll need to install a 11.0 ArcGIS Web Adaptor as well.
+Follow the instructions for the type of web adaptor you use

 Upgrade ArcGIS GeoAnalytics Server